All Woodridge State High School students are given the tools for online learning from home.

 - Minimal access to distractions (such as additional screens).

-- Create a routine and daily schedule that will support your child's success while learning from home.
+- Create a routine that will support your child's success while learning from home.

 - Consider the due dates or timelines for each activity, as determined by the teacher.